andrea07021981/ImageGalleryApp/README.md

 ## Introduction

 This app allows the users to get a list of images from flickr.
 User can write a query param into the edit and start the online request by the search button.
 This is only the first step for this app.
-I prepare an abstract class for activities which need a single fragment, I think it will be use usefull for the next steps.
+I prepare an abstract class for activities which need a single fragment, I think it will be usefull for the next steps.
 I used recycleview and a custom adapter, I've not implemented any click action yet, it depends on the next steps.
 I prefered to use the AsyncTaskLoader for getting the images and the simple HttpUrlConnection for the network job.
 I could have used libraries such as Volley or Retrofit with the converter, but for an easy single shot call the HttUrlconnection is not bad.